ropensci/roweb3/archetypes/md/index.md

 date: 2020-03-10
 # Minimal tags for a post about a community-contributed package
 # that has passed software peer review are listed below
-# Consult the Technical Guidelines for information on choosing other tags
+# Consult the Technical Guidelines for information on choosing tags
 tags:
   - Software Peer Review
   - packages